XudongTang/literate-octo-doodle/proposal.md

 The Reverse Cookbook

 2. Output: Describe the output your program will produce.
-Include and example format of the output produced.<br/> A list of recipes that match the inputed ingredients.
-EX:
+Include and example format of the output produced.<br/>A list of recipes that match the inputed ingredients.
+EX: Pasta with meatballs: spaghetti, meatballs.

 3. Input: Describe the data that is needed to solve your problem.
-Include an example format of the input data.
+Include an example format of the input data.<br/>
-The name

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.